 The task force heard that the prevalence and complexity of mental health issues and substance use is growing.
 This is impacting the County’s delivery of housing, social services, and paramedic services.
 Member municipalities hear concerns from their residents and are challenged to respond to the crises of homelessness, food insecurity and property crime.

 Presenters consistently stated that people who are suffering deserve to be treated with dignity and respect, building in them both hope and accountability.
 Everyone has strengths to be built on.
 Improved outcomes for individuals and communities will come from taking a holistic approach (individual, family, community) and include the perspectives of those with lived experience.
+Peer Advisory Committee members bravely spoke of times of empowerment and disempowerment while navigating services within the community.
+Those with lived experience should be included in program development, implementation and evaluation discussions.

 People need a basic income, stable housing, food, and access to health care for counselling or other treatments to succeed.
 Early intervention is another key to successful treatment, and supporting youth and families is critical to reducing the cycle of intergenerational trauma.

 The MHATF heard about many barriers in the current service delivery environment.
 For the client group, these include the high incidence of extreme poverty, lack of connectivity preventing access to online resources, very limited access to safe, affordable housing or overnight shelter on a temporary basis, and lack of transportation.
 The lack of treatment and housing options leaves people publicly struggling which breeds fear and stigma in the community.
 The current system is felt to focus too much on emergency needs rather than prevention.
 An opportunity for referrals to non-OHIP covered services to get faster treatment was identified.